 Federal Realty Investment Trust is a recognized leader in the ownership, operation and redevelopment of high-quality retail based real estate located primarily in major coastal markets from Washington, D.C. to Boston as well as San Francisco and Los Angeles.
 Founded in 1962, our mission is to deliver long term, sustainable growth through investing in densely populated, affluent communities where retail demand exceeds supply.
 Our expertise includes creating urban, mixed-use neighborhoods like Santana Row in San Jose, California, Pike & Rose in North Bethesda, Maryland and Assembly Row in Somerville, Massachusetts.
-These unique and vibrant environments combine shopping, dining, living and working and provide a destination experience that serves the needs of the broader surrounding community.
-Federal Realty's 104 properties include approximately 3,000 tenants, in approximately 24 million square feet, and over 2,300 residential units.
+These unique and vibrant environments that combine shopping, dining, living and working provide a destination experience valued by their respective communities.
+Federal Realty's 105 properties include approximately 3,000 tenants, in approximately 24 million square feet, and over 2,600 residential units.

-Throughout this proxy statement, we use the terms "Federal", "Company", "Trust", "we", "our" and "us" to refer to Federal Realty Investment Trust.
+Throughout this proxy statement, we use the terms "Federal Realty", "Company", "Trust", "we", "our" and "us" to refer to Federal Realty Investment Trust and the terms "Board" and "Trustees" used throughout this proxy statement refer to the Board of Trustees of Federal Realty Investment Trust.